znhskzj/grid-trading-plan-calculator/README.md

 - Trading instruction parsing for quick and flexible plan generation
 - Automatic adjustment of stop-loss prices to ensure they are below current prices
 - Price tolerance checking to warn users of significant price discrepancies
+- User-specific configuration file for personalized settings
+- Automatic saving and loading of user preferences

 ## Project Structure